EArellano92/my-portfolio/README.md

-# Edgar Arellano's serverless professional portfolio
+# Edgar Arellano's professional portfolio

-This is my serverless professional portfolio which utilizes AWS and NodeJS.
+This is my professional portfolio which utilizes AWS and NodeJS.

+## Technologies Used

+Git and github
+SSH